Christoph16478/iq/iq_python.md

 Django architecture consists of:

-Models.
-Describes the database schema and data structure Views.
-Controls what a user sees.
-The view retrieves data from appropriate models, executes any calculations made, and passes it on to the template
+__Models:__ Describes the database schema and data structure.
+__Views:__ Controls what a user sees.
+The view retrieves data from appropriate models, executes any calculations made, and passes it on to the template.
-Templates.
-Controls how the user sees the pages.
-It describes how the data received from the views need to be altered or formatted to display on the page
+__Templates:__ Controls how the user sees the pages.
+It describes how the data received from the views need to be altered or formatted to display on the page.
-Controller.
-Made up of the Django framework and URL parsing
+__Controller:__ Made up of the Django framework and URL parsing.

 ----